binkley/homebrewery-files/witch.md

 #### Level 3: Flower Power

-Your herbal skills border on the supernatural.
+Your herbal knowledge border on the supernatural.

 You gain proficiency in the _Nature_ skill.
 If you're already proficient in it, your proficiency bonus is doubled for any ability check you make with it using your **expertise**.